 Since 2012, SimScale has been hard at work to democratize the CAE industry by providing a cloud-based simulation tool, educational hub, and collaborative community for and made of innovators across the globe.
-While we’ve delivered on what we’ve set out to achieve, as well as are constantly improving to support more customers and users than ever before, it became clear that our ‘collaboration’ dreams could be bigger.
+While we’ve delivered on what we’ve set out to achieve, as well as are constantly improving to support more customers and users than ever before, it became clear that our ‘collaboration’ dreams could be bigger; enter in collaboration features.

 Currently, SimScale houses a collaborative community of over 200K users worldwide that can access, copy, and share simulation projects in the public projects library, including CFD and FEA to Thermodynamics.
 Yet, as this benefits singular users, consultants, and students, what about the engineering and architecture teams with multiple people using simulation, that need to share and edit their same simulation projects, in real-time?

 The Collaboration Conundrum

 We know from experience that engineering teams across many disciplines frequently experience tight project timelines and deadlines, meaning multiple designers/engineers will be running or using simulations on a given project.
 Additionally, international companies with teams working in various countries and timezones struggle to communicate and work together as efficiently as possible in a remote-working setup.

 However, this workflow means multiple users running simulations on a copied project, forcing work to be completed sequentially and in silos.
 Further, the resulting simulation data must be exchanged outside of the simulation tool to keep all engineers aligned and up-to-date.
 So how can we facilitate better collaboration between professional teams that need to work together, work from the same project, and iterate as quickly as possible?